sniku/Pawel.README/README.md

-# Pawel @ LoadImpact.
-README
+# Pawel @ LoadImpact README

 Hi.
-I'm Pawel, and this is my operating manual.
+I'm Pawel, and this is my README, operating manual, play book.

 ## Why?
 This is weird!